pedrosanta/html-base/README.md

 # html-base

-A pragmatic and scalable starter/seed project aimed at simple static HTML pages and sites.
+A pragmatic and scalable starter/seed project aimed mostly at simple static HTML pages and sites.

 **Contents:**